Samsung Galaxy S6

 Due to the limited success of their previous flagship phone, Samsung decided to do a major re-design for this year’s version of the Galaxy.
 As mentioned before, Samsung decided to ditch the Qualcomm chipset in order to have their Octa-core, 1.5GHZ version of the Exynos chipset this year.
 The phone itself shares little similarities to its former iterations and features a unibody frame of aluminum alloy with a glass backing and a curved bezel.
 The final dimensions of the phone are 143.4 * 70.4 * 6.8 mm and the total weight of the phone is 138 grams or 4.87 oz.

 The screen features a curved Gorilla Glass 4 surface which is scratch-resistant which cases a Super AMOLED capacitive touchscreen capable of displaying up to 16 million colors.
 The total size of the screen is 5.1 inches which makes for a 70% screen-to-body ratio capable of displaying a resolution of 1440X2560 pixels.
+This is the answer of many people question on “how many inches is the galaxy s6”.

 The phone features a stock version of the 5.0.2 Lollipop Android OS which is upgradable to 5.1.1.
 The Galaxy S6 has three different options when it comes internal storage (32/64/128 GBs) and has 3Gbs of RAM.